Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.

-Residents of the United States may be required to receive specific vaccines before traveling to areas that have infectious diseases not normally found in the United States (see table Vaccines for International Travel Vaccines for International Travel*,† ).
+Residents of the United States may be required to receive specific vaccines before traveling to areas that have infectious diseases not normally found in the United States (see table ).
 Recommendations change frequently in response to disease outbreaks.

 The CDC provides the most up-to-date information on vaccination requirements in their Travelers’ Health section.
 Also, the CDC has a 24-hour telephone service (1-800-232-4636 [CDC-INFO]) that provides information.

-Centers for Disease Control and Prevention (CDC): Child and adolescent immunization schedule for ages 18 years or younger, 2021
+Centers for Disease Control and Prevention (CDC): Child and adolescent immunization schedule by age

 Vaccine Adverse Event Reporting System (VAERS): Where and how to report side effects of vaccines